lfbergee/presentations/rendering.md

 We've reached client side with Backbone.js, Knockout.js, Angluar.js, React
 (and perhaps a few more)

-Multi page applicaiton (MPA) and SSR was so old
+Multi page application (MPA) and SSR was so old
-Single page application (SPA) with client side rendering (CSR) :heart:
+Single page application (SPA) with client side rendering (CSR) 🫶

 Honestly speaking, this is now.
 Strim.Play is a SPA with CSR